topology-miccai/topology-miccai.github.io/First_TGI_2024.md

 - Changes after review.
 - Supplementary file (a separate file from the main text).
 - LaTeX source (if you are using LaTex).
-- **License-To-Publish**.
-Please fill and sign the 'License to publish' <a href="./LicenseToPublish_TGI3.docx">form</a>, which should include all authors names and title as they appear in the final PDF, the corresponding author's name, address, email and handwritten signature.
+- **License-To-Publish**: Please fill and sign the <a href="./LicenseToPublish_TGI3.docx">'License to publish' form</a>, which should include all authors names and title as they appear in the final PDF, the corresponding author's name, address, email and handwritten signature.

 <h1 style="text-align: center;">Contact</h1>
 Feel free to email Xiaoling Hu (<a href="mailto:xihu3@mgh.harvard.edu">xihu3@mgh.harvard.edu</a>) or Chao Chen (<a href="mailto:chao.chen.1@stonybrook.edu">chao.chen.1@stonybrook.edu</a>) if you have any questions regarding the workshop.